afsalthaj/marpitt-presentations/README.md

 ```
 npm install @marp-team/marpit --save
 ```

-To create your own markdowns as presentation htmls, move to marpit.js in this project, and include your markdown, and it will work!
+To include your markdown, open marpit.js in this project, and you will know the rest.
+Add your contents, and do `npm start`